PyO3/maturin/Readme.md

 cargo install pyo3-pack
 ```

 There are two subsommands: `publish` builds the crate into wheels and publishes them to pypi.
-The `build` subcommand builds the packages and stores them in a folder, but doesn't upload them.
-By default the target folder is `target/wheels`
+The `build` subcommand builds the packages and stores them in a folder (`target/wheels` by default), but doesn't upload them. pyo3-pack runs directly on a crate, with no extra files needed, and also doesn't clash with an existing setuptools-rust configuration.

 The name of the package will be the name of the cargo project, i.e. the name field in the `[package]` section of Cargo.toml.
 The name of the module, which you are using when importing, will be the `name` value in the `[lib]` section (which defaults to the name of the package).